Five Tips for Improving the Security of Your Business

-Any entity who has access to your patient records or network must have a business associates agreement executed with you, the covered entity (doctor or practice).
+Any entity who has access to your data or network must have a business associates agreement executed with you, the covered entity.
 Examples of business associates are: IT companies, consultants, accountants, software companies, imaging companies, cloud backup solutions, etc. In the event of an audit or breach, The U.S. Department of Health and Human Services Office for Civil Rights will request a multitude of documents from you, including copies of all your signed BAAs.

 5. IoT (Internet of Things)

-IoT devices, such as smart TVs, digital picture frames, digital thermostats, home/office automation, etc. are gaining popularity in the dental space.
-These devices, however, often have vulnerabilities that hackers can easily exploit and can compromise your patient database.
-By working with a cybersecurity company, such as Black Talon Security, vulnerabilities can be easily identified and mitigated…minimizing your chances of a data breach.
+IoT devices, such as smart TVs, digital picture frames, digital thermostats, home/office automation, etc. are gaining popularity in the business space.
+These devices, however, often have vulnerabilities that hackers can easily exploit and can compromise your database.
+By working with a cybersecurity company, such as Black Talon Security, vulnerabilities can be easily identified and mitigated, minimizing your chances of a data breach.
 Make sure that complex passwords are in place for these devices and that they have the latest software patches installed.

 Black Talon Security specializes in PCI Scanning, HIPAA Compliance and Cybersecurity, and can help mitigate your risks of a cyberattack and insure that you are complying with both state and federal laws.